dompl/old.atsdiamondtools/wp-content/plugins/AGWooCommerceBarclayePDQPaymentGateway-premium/readme.txt

 Automatic updates should work like a charm; as always though, update on a staging site before pushing to a live site, failing that ensure you back up your site just in case.

 == Changelog ==

+= v.4.8.4 - 28/02/25 =
+* New             - Implemented full support for WooCommerce’s upcoming new payment settings pages, scheduled for full rollout in WooCommerce 9.9.
+* Fix             - Resolved an issue where token saving failed when an order prefix was used on the merchant's website.
+* Dev             - Removed legacy functions ag_billing_address_limit(), schedule_delete_old_log_files(), delete_old_log_files(), luhn_algorithm_check(), and do_ssl_check() to streamline the codebase and improve performance.
+* Change          - Enhanced update_order_meta_data(), update_order_notes(), ag_log() and ag_get_order_id() for improved security and performance.
+* Change          - Bump tested WooCommerce (9.7.0).

+= v.4.8.3.1 - 28/01/25 =
+* New             - Added PHP minimum lock 8.1.
+* Change          - Added new debug message and order note if Status Check is returned with no status, this is to show the merchant what the issue is with order.
+* Change          - Bump tested WooCommerce (9.6.0).
+* Update          - Freemius SDK updated.

+= v.4.8.2 - 26/08/24 =
+* Fix             - Fixed issue with token saving for some customers.

 = v.4.8.2 - 26/08/24 =
 * Change          - Bump tested WooCommerce (9.2.3).